Space Channel 5: Development

 The concept for Space Channel 5 originated when Tetsuya Mizuguchi—then known for his work on racing games—was contacted by Sega to develop a game for the Dreamcast aimed at a female casual gaming demographic.
 Mizuguchi had no knowledge of such a demographic, so he personally interviewed several young girls to find their tastes in gaming.
 He discovered that, while male gamers trended towards games that allowed for ranking and high scores, women preferred straight puzzle games.
 Mizuguchi decided to create a game which would bring together both video game and music fans, using his personal experience with nightclub disco and music events such as Street Parade.
 He also drew inspiration from the art of Wassily Kandinsky, wanting to encourage a form of synesthesia within players.
 Other sources of inspiration were the music of the 1950s and 60s, and the music videos of Peter Gabriel and Michael Jackson that were showing on MTV during the 80s.
 This concept originated in 1993, with full production beginning in 1998 following extensive internal planning and approval by Sega senior staff.

 Production was handled by Sega AM9, later known as United Game Artists.
-The team included many staff from Team Andromeda (makers of Panzer Dragoon) and the Sonic the Hedgehog series, and more who were complete newcomers to game development.
+The team included many staff from Team Andromeda (makers of Panzer Dragoon) and the Sonic the Hedgehog series, and others who were complete newcomers to game development.
 Development for the game lasted almost two years.
 Beginning with a small team of ten, it eventually expanded to 27 members as development progressed.
 Mizuguchi acted as the game's producer, with Takashi Yuda both directing and providing the voice for supporting character Fuze.
-The game was Mizuguchi's first time working on a game aimed exclusively at the home console market, as his earlier work had first been developed for arcade.
+The game was Mizuguchi's first time working on a game aimed exclusively at the home console market, as his earlier work had first been developed for arcades.
 Speaking about the Dreamcast, Mizuguchi said that it allowed higher-quality music compared to graphics-focused racing games.
 He wanted to use the new technology to incorporate interactivity into the score.
 Production was challenging at times due to the balance of gameplay and scenario.